matingd/Brain-Tumor-Segmentation-BraTS-Dataset/README.md

 ---

 ## 🤝 Contributing & Contact
+Feel free to reach out by opening an issue or pull request.
+For direct questions, you may also contact:
 * **Author**: Matin Gharehdaghi matingd.work@gmail.com
 * **Acknowledgements**: Thanks to the MICCAI BraTS organizers and the research community.